Binghamton-CS140-B1-Fall-2018/lab01/README.md

 `git clone <URL from the "Clone or Download" Button>`

-When this command finishes, you should be able to do an `ls` to see a "lab01-*userid*" directory.
-CD to that directory and do an `ls` to list the files in the directory.
+When this command finishes, you should be able to do an `ls` to see a "lab01-*userid*" directory.  "cd" to that directory and do an `ls` to list the files in the directory.
 You should see several files in the directory.

 ## Compiling and Running your First Java Program